chrisvanmeer/at-hashi-demo/README.md

   - The exposed docker port will be dynamic, and will be picked up by Consul and thus Traefik for the connection.
 The local port is port 80.
   - The jobs will also be placed on `server1` on `/opt/nomad/demo-jobs`.

-It will also add the self signed CA certificate file (of `atcomputing.local`) to the trusted CA store.

 After this playbook you should be able to reach the Traefik UI through `http://client1:8081` from your local workstation.

 And you should be able to reach the AT-Demo webapp through `https://demo.atcomputing.local` from your local workstation (HTTP to HTTPS redirection is enabled as well).